Netcracker/KubeMarine/documentation/Installation.md

 * default profile is described in the `defaults` section and `enforce` defines the policy standard that enforces the pods
 * `exemptions` describes exemptions from default rules

-The PSS enabling requires spacial labels for plugin namespaces such as `nginx-ingress-controller`, `haproxy-ingress-controller`, `kubernetes-dashboard`, and `local-path-provisioner`.
+The PSS enabling requires special labels for plugin namespaces such as `nginx-ingress-controller`, `haproxy-ingress-controller`, `kubernetes-dashboard`, and `local-path-provisioner`.
 For instance:

 ```yaml
 apiVersion: v1